Magical Maastricht

 Parking tips and the shortest route to the parking locations

 Coming by car?
-The parking garages in the city center often fill up quickly, especially on weekends, shopping evenings and Christmas holidays.
+The parking garages in the city center often fill up quickly, especially on weekends.
 The tips below will help you save travel time looking for a parking space and therefore have more time in the city center.
 You can also choose to park nearby, but keep in mind that the parking location of your choice might be full and you will have to deal with long(er) queues and extra travel time.

 -